High School Curriculum

 Grade 12

 Introduction to College Writing is a workshop course in which students will develop the skills necessary to excel in writing for college classes.
 Each paper assigned is designed to provide students with the opportunity to structure and compose a variety of papers including, but not limited to, personal narratives (suitable for use as a college essay), journal article reviews, in-class essays, and research papers.
 Students will also create a portfolio of their work at the end of the semester.
-(1 Credit; Full Block Fall Semester)
+(1 credit; full block, one semester)

 Literary Magazine Production